TidalWavesNode/candles_miner_pub/README.md

 Ratio metrics (close/open, high/low)

 ## 🏋️‍♂️ Train the Model
-Train the model using engineered data: (training will utilize a GPU if one is present, if no GPU training will default to CPU)
+Train the model using engineered data: (training will utilize a GPU if one is present; otherwise the CPU will be used)

 ```
 python3 train_updated.py --csv TVexport_with_features.csv --epochs 150 --batch-size 64 --lr 0.0005